Perspective | John Thompson challenged America. Respect, not fear, defines his legacy.

 He provided a path for Black journalists, too, because editors had to think harder about who was capable of covering his Hoyas.
 And when Black reporters came onto the Georgetown beat, he trained them in his own way.
 He did so by being hard on them, yet open after they earned his trust through work ethic and persistence.

-During that last meeting, Washington pointed to an old collection of newspaper stories featuring a Michael Wilbon game story and a clip from the late Bryan Burwell, another trailblazing Black sportswriter.
+During that last meeting, Thompson pointed to an old collection of newspaper stories featuring a Michael Wilbon game story and a clip from the late Bryan Burwell, another trailblazing Black sportswriter.

 “That’s what happened when they thought I was militant,” Thompson said of editors sending reporters of color to cover his team.
 “I told Jesse I figured it out that it may behoove me that they feel like I was a militant because more Black guys showed up to talk to this [expletive] who wasn’t going to talk to people.
-I said, ‘Oh, that’s the way I get it done.’”
+I said, ‘Oh, that’s the way I get it done.’ ”

 Thompson wasn’t a bear.
 He was a fox.
 He used all that he had to make progress.
 To win.
 His voice didn’t rumble to inspire fear.
 It was more of a beacon.
 May it boom forever.